zliu41/CIPs/CIP-plutus-modules/README.md

 requires more invasive changes to the code than the main specification.

-### `ScriptHash` allowed in terms?
+#### `ScriptHash` allowed in terms?

 An alternative design would allow UPLC terms to contain `ScriptHash`es directly, rather than as λ-abstracted variables, to be looked up in a global environment at run-time.
-This would address ths same problem: the cost of performing many applications before script evaluation proper begins.
-This would also require changes to the CEK machine, and is not really likely to perform better than the 'value scripts' variation (in practice, the main difference is the use of a global environment to look up script hashes, as opposed to many per-module
+This would address this same problem: the cost of performing many applications before script evaluation proper begins.
+It would also require changes to the CEK machine, and is not really likely to perform better than the 'value scripts' variation (in practice, the main difference is the use of a global environment to look up script hashes, as opposed to many per-module